Louispoire/weatheranalyzer_raspberry_pi/README.md

 7. pip3 install adafruit-circuitpython-dht
 8. pip3 install requests

-Now open raspberry_pi.py and run.
+Now, open raspberry_pi.py and run.
 Make sure that WebScraper.py is located in the same folder.

-**If you have DHT11, please change sensor accordingly.
+**If you have DHT11, please change sensor name accordingly**.

 Enjoy!